muratk5n/thirdwave/en/2022/06/the-h2-revolution-alvera.md

 # The H2 Revolution

-Marco Alvera, CEO of SNAM, an energy infrastructure company
+Marco Alvera is the former CEO of SNAM, an energy infrastructure company, now at Tree Energy Solutions, an H2 startup.

 <a name='deaths'/>